-The Saving our Species program keeps an eye on more than 100 species because they:
+The Saving our Species program keeps an eye on keep watch species because they:

-- are naturally rare and have few threats
+- are naturally rare and have few threats, or

 - are more common than once thought.